1. Friends with Oignies for over 50 years

 Unlike most twinnings, which are usually based on general compatibility in terms of population size, culture, tourism, etcetera, Buxton and Oignies have a profound historical link forged during some of the darkest days of the Second World War, in May 1940.

 The remains of 18 English soldiers, 6 of whom were from Buxton and served with the Sherwood Foresters, are interred in the cemetery at Oignies.
-These soldiers died in action, fighting to hold back the advancing German army, which allowed more time for the evacuation of British troops from the Dunkirk Beaches.
+These soldiers died in action, excepting one of the Buxton lads who survived the war but wished to be buried alongside his comrades after his death.
+The Foresters' Regiment was fighting to hold back the advancing German army, which allowed more time for the evacuation of British troops from the Dunkirk Beaches.

 Between 25th and 27th May, 1940 British, French and Moroccan troops held out against the advancing German army at key canal crossings at Oignies.
 A crucial 72 hours afforded time for the Allies to fall back to Dunkirk.
 The French lost 35 and the British 18 on the field of battle.